 - (a) Contract manufacturing

 - (b) Franchising

 - (c) Joint ventures

 - (d) Licensing

+(c) Joint ventures

-- 4. Which of the following is not an advantage of exporting ?
+- 4. Which of the following is not an advantage of exporting?

 - (a) Easier way to enter into international markets

 - (b) Comparatively lower risks

 - (c) Limited presence in foreign markets

 - (d) Less investment requirements

+- ► (c) Limited presence in foreign markets

-- 5. Which one of the following modes of entry requires higher level of risks?
+5. Which one of the following modes of entry requires higher level of risks?

 - (a) Licensing

 - (b) Franchising

 - (c) Contract manufacturing

 - (d) Joint venture